pybraries/pybraries/README.md

 # pybraries
-Python wrapper for libraries.io API
+A Python wrapper for libraries.io API.

+See the pybraries docs at [Read the Docs](https://pybraries.readthedocs.io.).